 < Volver

-History of Madrid Atocha Station
+The History of Madrid Atocha Train Station

 {{imagen_EN}}

 Madrid Atocha Station , also known as Madrid Puerta de Atocha, is the main railway station in Madrid , Spain.
 It was built in 1851 by the State Railway Company and has been enlarged and remodeled several times since then.
+Besides its historical value, Atocha Station is today the main departure point for AVE high-speed trains from Madrid and one of the busiest stations in Europe.

 The original station was designed by the architect Alberto de Palacio Elissagne, who also participated in the construction of the La Sagrera train station in Barcelona.
 The original station consisted of a neo-Gothic main building with three levels and a large glass dome that covered the waiting room.
 The main building had a large glass dome, which allowed natural light into the waiting room, and was decorated with neo-Gothic architectural elements, such as pointed arches, sculptures and frescoes.